openvmp/partcad/docs/source/troubleshooting.rst

 ========================

 The recommended way to use PartCAD is by using the Visual Studio Extension called ``PartCAD``.
-Follow the extension documentation for instructions how to use this extension.
+Follow the extension documentation for instructions on how to use this extension.

 For troubleshooting purposes, the ``PartCAD`` terminal view output may not